JimmyKenMerchant/raspi_pico/README.md

 ## Notes on Projects

-* Projects may output and input strings through USB.
+* Projects may output and input strings through USB and UART.
 To monitor these, use minicom.

 ### Blinkers

 * Outputs: GPIO14 (PMW7 A), GPIO15, GPIO16, and GPIO25 (Embedded LED)

 * I tested an output with a 3.0mm red LED and a 1K ohms resistor in series.

+* This project also outputs 64-bit timestamps iteratively to know the behavior of the function, printf, i.e., its format specifiers.

 ### Twin Dimmers